-US report: nearly 400 crashes of automated tech vehicles | Technology
+US report: Nearly 400 crashes of automated tech vehicles | Technology

 “As we gather more data, NHTSA will be able to better identify any emerging risks or trends and learn more about how these technologies are performing in the real world,” said Steven Cliff, the agency's administrator.

-NHTSA also said that five people were killed in the crashes involving driver-assist systems, and six were seriously hurt.

-Tesla's crash number also may be high because uses telematics to monitor its vehicles and get real-time crash reports.
+Six people were killed in the crashes involving driver-assist systems, and five were seriously hurt, NHTSA said.
+Of the deaths, five occurred in Teslas and one was reported by Ford.
+Three of the serious injuries were in Teslas, while Honda and Ford each reported one.
+Tesla's crash number may appear elevated somewhat because it uses telematics to monitor its vehicles and get real-time crash reports.
 Other automakers don't have such capability, so their reports may come slower or crashes may not be reported at all, NHTSA said.
 A message was left seeking comment from Tesla.

-Tesla's crashes accounted for nearly 70% of the 392 reported by the dozen automakers.
+Tesla's crashes accounted for nearly 70 per cent of the 392 reported by the dozen automakers.
 Although the Austin, Texas, automaker calls its systems Autopilot and “Full Self-Driving,” it says the vehicles cannot drive themselves and the drivers must be ready to intervene at all times.

+Auto safety advocates said driver-assist and self-driving systems have potential to save lives, but not until NHTSA sets minimum performance standards and requires safety improvements to protect all road users.

+“It's clear that US road users are unwitting participants in beta testing of automated driving technology,” said Cathy Chase, president of Advocates for Highway and Auto Safety.

+Sen. Edward Markey, D-Mass, said that although NHTSA's data has limitations, it's not isolated evidence that Tesla has ignored regulations, putting the public in danger.
+There has been “a never ending parade of reports” of Teslas on automated systems rolling through stop signs or braking for no reason, he said.
+NHTSA also is investigating Teslas that crash into parked emergency vehicles.
+“As today's data suggests, this contempt for auto safety laws has real-world consequences,” Markey said while urging NHTSA to take enforcement action.

+But many Tesla owners love the automation.
+Craig Coombs of Alameda, California, said he uses the systems in stop-and-go traffic and on frequent highway trips.
+“They really reduce driver fatigue overall,'' he said.

-Manufacturers were not required to report how many vehicles they have on the road that have the systems, nor did they have to report how far those vehicles travelled, or when the systems are in use, NHTSA said.
+He gives himself a “moderate” grade for paying attention while using the system but says he never takes his mind off the road entirely.
+He knows the technology is not perfect, and said he has had to take over driving at times.
+Manufacturers were not required to report how many vehicles they have on the road that have the systems, nor did they have to report how far those vehicles traveled, or when the systems are in use, NHTSA said.
 At present, those numbers aren't quantifiable, an agency official said.

-However, NHTSA may seek such information later.
-In the meantime, the new data has enabled it to find out about crashes much faster than before.
-At present, it's using the crash data to look for trends and discuss them with the companies, the agency said.

-Already NHTSA has used the data to seek a recall, open investigations and provide information for existing inquiries, officials said.
-Also, they said it's difficult to find out how many drivers actually use the technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)